RULES OF THE GAME

 of rally for the offending team.

-gone out of bounds.
-Any area above the backboard (ie. backboard supports) is
+5.6.2 Any area above the backboard (ie. backboard supports) is

-considered part of the ceiling.
+considered part of the ceiling and is also in play.

 5.7.
 A